JoeyCorbett/JoeyCorbett/README.md

 Computer Science Student and Aspiring Web Developer
 ---------------------------------------------------

-- What I bring to the table: Eagerness to learn and grow in the tech industry.
-Love to work in a team setting and collaborate on projects.
-Quick learner and Strong problem solving skills

-- I'm open to entry-level opportunities where I can contribute and grow.
-Let's connect!

 * 🌍  I'm based in New Jersey
 * ✉️  You can contact me at [corbettjoey9@gmail.com](mailto:corbettjoey9@gmail.com)
 * 🧠  I'm learning Front End Web Design and Javascript via The Odin Project